GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 # Clustering for HA

 ## Introduction
-Many organizations need to cluster their Gluu Server in order to provide failover and high availability (HA).

-The instructions below provide detailed steps for manually configuring HA across multuple instances of the Gluu Server.
-Although we provide instructions, clustering for production scenarios is not a simple task, and is **outside the scope** of free community support.
+The tutorial below offers detailed steps for configuring HA across multiple instances of the Gluu Server.

-For more details about supported options for HA, [schedule a call](https://gluu.org/booking).
+Clustering for production scenarios is not a simple task.
+Individual environments should *always* be benchmarked, tested, and documented in order to ensure organizational requirements for uptime are met.

 ## Concept

-Clustering uses OpenDJ replication and configuration changes to greatly improve Gluu Server availability, via a proxy.
+The web tier of the Gluu Server (i.e. oxAuth) is stateless and can be scaled horizontally.
+The local LDAP server included in all Gluu Server deployments (i.e. Gluu LDAP) supports multi-master replication (MMR).
+Any instance can be written to and changes are propagated to other instances.

 ![cluster manager diagram](../img/cluster/cluster-manager-diagram.png)